 And no matter how smartphone hardware evolves, these devices will always need additional cybersecurity protection.
 Whether you own a bendable screen, a hole-punch Galaxy S10 or an older device, you can download a free trial of Panda Dome to protect yourself now.

-The post Cryptocurrency fraud is the exception, not the rule appeared first on Panda Security Mediacenter.
+The post What can we expect from the mobile industry in 2019? appeared first on Panda Security Mediacenter.